-Wiccans don’t believe in the existence of Satan so the statements “Joyce” made about Satan teaching them how to put demons into Christians ring hollow.
+Wiccans don’t believe in the existence of Satan, so the statements “Joyce” made about Satan teaching them on how to put demons into Christians ring hollow.

 6. Some statements made by Elaine in He Came to Set the Captives Free also cast much doubt on the veracity of her testimony.
 Describing the satanist group she was in, she said:

 “This group which secretly calls itself The Brotherhood, is made up of people who are directly controlled by, and worship Satan … This is the same cult written about in Hal Lindsey’s book, Satan is Alive and Well on Planet Earth and in Mike Warnke’s book, The Satan Seller.
 It also the U.S. counterpart of the group in England written about in the book Freed from Witchcraft by Doreen Irvine.”

 The “brotherhood” sounds more like a male satanic group that might not accept female membership.
 Her vague description aside, Mike Warnke’s claims about being a member of The Brotherhood have been investigated by Christian journalists and found to be wholly fabricated.
 Any real ex-satanist would have already figured this out.